EricBastos/ProjetoTG/README.md

 # LAUNCHING A STABLECOIN WITH CROSS-CHAININTEROPERABILITY

-## This Repository that supports my Final Work of Undergraduation Study
+## This repository supports my Final Work of Undergraduation Study

 ### Steps to reproduce the results